Storm packs mighty punch

 Pictured is what’s left of the first base dugout at Borsch Park in Valmeyer on Saturday morning after high winds from a storm toppled the structure.

-As predicted, severe weather barreled through the St. Louis region Friday night, bringing heavy winds, large hail and torrential rainfall, and leaving many Monroe County residents without power.
+As predicted, severe weather barreled through the St. Louis region Friday night, producing at least one tornado, bringing heavy winds, large hail and torrential rainfall and leaving many area residents without power.

 Pictured is a sheet of hail on the road in Columbia as the storm arrived Friday night.